viamrobotics/docs/docs/program/write/resource-apis.md

 tags: ["client", "sdk"]
 ---

-These methods provide a  wrapper for your gRPC client requests to the endpoints the resource API provides for communication between your application and the robot server (`viam-server`) instance on the computer controlling your robot, providing you a convenient interface for access information about and controlling the resources you have [configured](/manage/configuration/) on your robot programmatically.
+These methods provide a  wrapper for your gRPC client requests to the endpoints the resource API provides for communication between your application and the robot server (`viam-server`) instance on the computer controlling your robot, providing you a convenient interface for accessing information about and controlling the {{< glossary_tooltip term_id="resource" text="resources" >}} you have [configured](/manage/configuration/) on your robot programmatically.

 ## Resource API